Day 1 — Seward, Alaska, USA

 At noon Silver Explorer will arrive in Sitka, one of Alaska’s major fishing ports and communities.
 Sitka’s past has seen Tlingit settle the area thousands of years ago, Russians coming to trade in the late 18th century and the United States taking over through the Alaska purchase in 1867.

 Apart from exploring the town itself, there are trails within the Sitka National Historic Park/Totem Park that will permit you to see some of the emblematic totem poles and the Russian Bishop’s House, a National Historic Landmark.
+A walking tour will lead through Sitka on to the Alaska Raptor Center, where there will be opportunities to photograph Bald Eagles, owls and other birds of prey.

 Day 7 — Wrangell, Alaska, USA